READER>> What is more of your view of eschatology?

 Fifth, just as Michael and Gabriel had and have specific assignments in the war against Satan, and just as guardian angels are assigned to their children, Matthew 18:10, so Satan and his demons attack specifically and purposefully.
-Satan and his demons are not nebulous enemies, but are people with names, minds, wills, and intent to harm mankind.
+Satan and his demons are not nebulous enemies, but are people (though not human) with names, minds, wills, and intent to harm mankind.
 They strategize, plan, act, and regroup.
 Just as God commands his righteous angels on the battlefield, so Satan commands his demons.

 Now consider Revelation 16:13-14 (WEB),